pontem-network/sp-docs/staking/README.md

 Pontem is running as [Parachain](https://wiki.polkadot.network/docs/learn-parachains) and based on Proof of Stake staking mechanism.

-Pontem collator's staking based on Nimbus consensus and Parachain staking built by [Moonbeam team](https://docs.moonbeam.network/learn/features/staking/).
+Staking that Pontem network uses initially implemented by [Moonbeam team](https://moonbeam.network/), we also refer to their [documentation](https://docs.moonbeam.network/learn/features/staking/) that's very useful.

 **IMPORTANT:** all values configured only for testnet purposes currently, so it can be changed any time.